 Brian McCann: Pitch Framing Maestro

-When calculating Brian McCann’s career fWAR (the FanGraphs version) or WARP (the Baseball Prospectus version), the value of his pitch framing skills as it applies to his career value is truly stunning.
+When calculating Brian McCann’s career fWAR (the FanGraphs version), the value of his pitch framing skills as it applies to his career value is truly stunning.

-As we’ve seen, Baseball Reference, which does not include pitch framing in its WAR calculations, lists McCann as the 33rd best backstop of all time, with a 31.8 bWAR.
+As we’ve seen, Baseball Reference, which does not include pitch framing in its WAR calculations, lists McCann as the 35th-best backstop of all time, with a 32.0 bWAR.

-FanGraphs gives McCann a 54.5 fWAR, which is the 10th highest value for a backstop in baseball history, behind Bench, Carter, Rodriguez, Fisk, Berra, Piazza, Joe Torre, Bill Dickey and Russell Martin.
-Yes, Russell Martin: more on that to come.
+FanGraphs gives McCann a 52.1 fWAR, which is the 15th highest value for a backstop in baseball history, behind Bench, Carter, Rodriguez, Fisk, Berra, Piazza, Joe Torre, Bill Dickey, Molina, Russell Martin (yes, Russell Martin: more on that to come) along with Ted Simmons, Gabby Hartnett, and Mauer.

-Is Brian McCann Really the 5th or 10th best Catcher Ever?
+Is Brian McCann Really the 15th Best Catcher Ever?

 Absolutely NOT.
-And, I guarantee you, there is nary a writer at either FanGraphs or Baseball Prospectus who would make that claim.
-The reason should be fairly obvious if you take a time to think about it.
-The reason is that we have no idea what the pitch framing skills were for the likes of Bench, Carter, Berra or defensive stalwarts of the first half of the 20th century such as Schalk or Gabby Hartnett.
+The reason should be fairly obvious if you take the time to think about it.
+The reason is that we have no idea what the pitch-framing skills were for the likes of Bench, Carter, Berra, or defensive stalwarts of the first half of the 20th century, such as Schalk or Gabby Hartnett.
+How would Freehan fare?
+Or Thurman Munson or Bob Boone or Jim Sundberg?

-Note: The fWAR for all are slightly different now because they include 2019 but also because there have been some adjustments made to the numbers by the human wizards behind the FG curtain.
+Again, The fWAR for all is slightly different now than they were in 2019 because there have been some adjustments made to the numbers by the human wizards behind the FG curtain.

 Comparing Brian McCann to his Peers

-Since its clear that any Hall of Fame case to be made for Brian McCann must start with his pitch framing skills, we can only compare him to the other top catchers of the past 32 years.
-In these comparisons, we’re going to include McCann, Molina, Martin (the pitch framing champs), Piazza, Rodriguez, Jorge Posada, Jason Kendall, the recently retired Mauer, and the still-active Posey.
-Posada and Kendall are included here because they top McCann in bWAR.
+Since it’s clear that any Hall of Fame case to be made for Brian McCann must start with his pitch-framing skills, we can only compare him to the other top catchers of the past 32 years.
+In these comparisons, we’re going to include McCann, Molina, Martin (the pitch-framing champs), Piazza, Rodriguez, Jorge Posada, Jason Kendall, Mauer, Posey, Perez, and J.T.
+Realmuto.
+Posada, Kendall, Perez and Realmuto are included here because they top McCann in bWAR.

 WP Table Builder

-Let’s look next at the Baseball Reference advanced metrics, including OPS+, bWAR and the component elements that go into it.
+Let’s look next at the Baseball Reference advanced metrics, including OPS+, bWAR, and the component elements that go into it.
+For simplicity, I’m going to skip Rodriguez and Piazza here because they’re so obviously on a different level than the rest.

 Rbat = runs above or below average due to batting